lucarager/CS2-Platter/Platter/Properties/LongDescription.md

 ### How to Use
 1. Open the **Platter** tab from the zoning toolbar (or press `Ctrl+P`).
 2. Select a parcel size and, optionally, your desired zone type.
-3. Click to place the parcel manually ï¿½ anywhere, at any angle.
+3. Click to place the parcel manually — anywhere, at any angle.

 ### Alpha/Experimental Warning
 **Platter is currently in ALPHA.**